-About Sex Trafficking
+About Human Trafficking

-Victims of sex trafficking are often young girls who have run away from abusive situations at home and are quickly picked up by traffickers who coerce them into prostitution by promising food, shelter or clothing.
+Victims of sex trafficking are often young girls who have run away from abusive situations at home.
+They are quickly picked up by traffickers who coerce them into prostitution by promising food, shelter or clothing.
 Other recruiting methods include befriending vulnerable-looking girls at malls, movie theaters and even schools.
 The recruiter could be a young man posing as a doting boyfriend or another girl who appears to be friendly.

 Victims of Sex Trafficking

 According to the FBI, traffickers use force, drugs, emotional tactics, and financial methods to control their victims.
 Often, recruiters may find ways to form a strong bond with young girls.
 For instance, they may promise marriage or a lifestyle the girls have not had in their families of origin.
 They claim they “love” and “need” the victim.
 Then, they claim that any sex acts are for their future together.
 In cases where the children have few or no positive male role models in their lives, the traffickers take advantage of this and, in many cases, demand that the victims refer to them as “daddy” – further ensnaring them in their web of deceit.

 Nita Belles discusses Human Trafficking on the Focus on the Family broadcast.

 Sometimes, the traffickers use violence, such as gang rape and other forms of abuse, to force the youths to work for them and remain under their control.
 The traffickers can also use their ability to supply drugs and alcohol as a means of control.
 Traffickers often take their victims’ identity forms, including birth certificates, passports, and drivers’ licenses.
 In these cases, even if youths do leave they have no ability to support themselves.
 Sadly, these victims often return to the trafficker.

 Too often, human traffickers are able to keep their victims in the web of exploitation, because trafficking can be hard to identify.